d3x41/documentation-dev/md/start/virtualisation.md

 In a nutshell, here's how to virtualize Kaisen Linux.
 We assume here that you know what a hypervisor is, as well as creating a virtual machine.
-We recommends use VirtualBox or VMWare Workstation.
+We recommends to use VirtualBox, VMWare Workstation or QEMU/KVM hypervisors.
-The VMWare guests daemon as activated by default when Kaisen Linux is executed with VMWare Workstation.
+The VMWare, Virtualbox and QEMU/KVM guests daemons are activated by default when Kaisen Linux is executed in them.

 ## VirtualBox